bats-core/bats-detik/README.md

 The major assumption done here is that you have a test cluster, or at least a non-production one, to execute these tests.

 > This tooling is inspired from [Pierre Mavro's article](https://blog.deimos.fr/2019/02/08/k8s-euft-run-functional-tests-on-your-helm-charts/), in particular for the BATS approach.
+However, it has the ambition of making such tests more simple to write.
+And it does not deal with the deployment of a  K8s cluster.

 ## Objectives